GulsahDurmaz/philosophers/README.md

 <p align="center">
   This project provides a solution to the "Dining Philosophers" problem.
 Essentially, it models a situation where a group of philosophers is seated at a table.
 Each philosopher needs a plate of pasta and a fork.
 However, each philosopher sits between two forks, and two philosophers sharing the same fork cannot eat simultaneously.
+   In this project, you will learn the basics of threading a process.
+You will see how to create threads and you will discover mutexes.
 </p>

 # <p align="center"><strong>Installation</strong></p>